CafePots/digipi-w-setup/README.md

 git clone https://github.com/CafePots/digipi-w-setup.git
 cd digipi-w-setup
 ```
-* setting up direwolf is required information for direwolf is here: [DireWolf](https://github.com/wb2osz/direwolf)
-* direwolf Requirements were added to the command above.

 * If you are using a user other than "pi" change the `home/pi` folder to your user e.g. `home/user`